41 Birmingham designed by Garbett10 October,2013

 “41 Birmingham is a boutique apartment development in Alexandria, a suburb undergoing a renaissance in the south of Sydney.
 What began as the manufacturing centre of the colony of New South Wales is being transformed into a thriving hub of Sydney’s clever, artisan economy.”
 Surry Hills based graphic design studio Garbett, formerly Naughtyfish, were “engaged to create the marketing campaign which comprised of the visual identity, brochure, website, print & digital advertising, art direction, styling and together with SJB architects, the design of the display suite.”

 While the project scope extends far beyond the logotypes and brochure brought together here in this article, these are great examples of contrast and communicative duality drawn out of very few assets.
 Much like their recent work for Insiders, in print this project is very much about finer detail.

-The brochure’s still life approach is a really intelligent approach that utilises a strong and distinctive contrast between furnished and hidden utilitarian detail of ornaments and copper pipes.
-These work really well to juxtapose the themes of interior comforts and home making with the high industrial quality beneath in a creative and almost celebratory way with a subtle crafted undertone that reflects the boutique nature of the apartment.
-This is reinforced by pastel colours and the more technical quality quality of tinted photography which are enhanced by the use of plenty of white space.
+The brochure’s still life approach is an intelligent approach that utilises a distinctive contrast between material flourish and hidden utilitarian detail of ornament, copper pipes and geometric material samples.
+These work really well to juxtapose the themes of interior comforts and homemaking with the high industrial quality beneath, in a creative and almost celebratory way with a subtle crafted undertone that reflects the boutique nature of the apartment.
+This is reinforced by pastel colours and the more technical quality of tinted photography which are enhanced by the use of plenty of white space.

 More property development brand identity projects: